lrse/pdrl-aslam/README.md

 ## Usage ##

-- We will always assume that we are inside the PDRL_ASLAM folder.
-- We will only modify the config.py file.
+- We will only modify the config.py file, which is inside source/PDRL_ASLAM/PDRL_ASLAM/tasks/manager_based/pdrl_aslam.
 - The training/testing with SLAM is designed to work with one or two environments in parallel in our machine (Intel Core i7 CPU, an NVIDIA RTX 4060 GPU, and 32 GB of RAM).
 However, the default settings consider two environments.
 - More agents can be easily added with minimal additions if the hardware allows it.
 - If anything does not work, first reboot and retry, since that usually resolves common issues.